sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 be used to automate application deployment and related tasks.
 This article describes using Fabric to deploy a Drupal 8 site.

-Visit `github.com/sethfischer/fabric-deploy`_ for the most recent version of the fabfile which is an adaptation of `fabric-deploy by halcyonCorsair`_ -- a fabfile for the deployment of Drupal 7 sites.
+Visit `sethfischer/fabric-deploy`_ for the most recent version of the fabfile which is an adaptation of `halcyonCorsair/fabric-deploy`_—a fabfile for the deployment of Drupal 7 sites.

 .. contents::